inmyth/mmm-java/README.md

 - [x] save worst rates for every orderbook
 - [x] any reseed should start from these prices
 - [] (bug) canceled txs are resubmitted in infinity.
 I think this happens when sell order crosses buy order so no cancel form was returned.
+- [x] (bug) worst rate calculation must be done separately for buys and sells otherwise the rate will clock up when one of them is empty.

 ## NOTES
 RESPONSE